lietali/alx-system_engineering-devops/0x00-shell_basics/README.md

 #1- the "1-listit" is a script that Display the contents list of your current directory.
 #2- the "2-bring_me_home" is a script that changes the working directory to the user’s home directory.
 #3- the "3-listfiles" is a script that Display current directory contents in a long format
+#4- the "4-listmorefiles" is a script that Display current directory contents, including hidden files (starting with .).
+Use the long format.